Danny-Dasilva/Blender-ML/README.md

 <img src="imgs/spawn.png"/>

-in `classroom_rand.blend`
+in `classroom_rand.py`

-In this section we will randomly spawn and rotate our object and do physics simulation of the object in the scene.
+In this section we will randomly spawn and rotate our object.
+Along with thus we will frame advance to make use of blenders physics simulation.
 Most of the functions used are from the first project but there are a few new ones to account for the physics and actually spawning the object.
 Along with this we will be adding in a visual check to make sure the object is visible in the scene.

 ## randomize_obj